steemit/condenser/CONTRIBUTING.md

 ## Steemit.com vs. Steem Blockchain

 This issue tracker is only intended to track issues for the Steemit.com website.
 If the issue is with the Steem blockchain, please open an issue in the [Steem Repository](https://github.com/steemit/steem).

 ## Pull Requests

-Anybody in the community is welcome and encouraged to submit pull requests with any desired changes to the platform!

-Requests to make changes to steemit.com that include working, tested pull requests jump to the top of the queue.
-There is not a guarantee that all functionality submitted as a PR will be accepted and merged, however.
+We love working code, but please do not open a Pull Request unless all the conditions in the **Bumps for working code:** section have been met.